delight-im/PHP-Foundation/README.md

 The best language for the client is usually detected and applied automatically (from the HTTP header `Accept-Language` that is sent by the client), but you may select a language manually by supplying it in a subdomain (e.g. `da-DK.example.com`), in a path prefix (e.g. `http://www.example.com/pt-BR/welcome.html`), or as a parameter in the query string (as `locale`, `language`, `lang` or `lc`).

-Optionally, if you want to keep the currently selected language stored in the session or in a cookie, you can define the key or name to use for persistence in your configuration in `config/.env`:
+Optionally, if you want to store the currently selected language in the session or in a cookie, you can define the key or name to use in your configuration in `config/.env`:

 ```
 I18N_SESSION_FIELD=language